Welcome back!

 • You identified the critical path and assigned roles to your team.

 • A team member running a critical path role was not delivering.
-You tried to get them to improve and it was hard, necessitating several conversations.
+You tried to get them to improve, but it was hard, necessitating several conversations.
 Eventually, you convinced them to improve without alienating them.

 This is what firms are looking for in terms of leadership.
 These are the stories and examples you must prepare.

-#9 Downloading several case books and practicing cases right away is an effective way to ace your consulting interviews.
+Case Interview Myth #9 – Downloading several case books and practicing cases right away is an effective way to ace your consulting interviews.

 Many consulting case interview candidates spend their time downloading complex cases and attempting them as a way to prepare.
 As a candidate, you don’t want to practice cases until you have learned the basics first.
 If you jump in and practice without the correct foundation, you are likely to learn incorrectly and create the wrong habits.

-One of the biggest mistakes you can make is going to a McKinsey or BCG, or Deloitte S&O consultant and say you want to practice a case.
+One of the biggest mistakes you can make is going to a McKinsey, BCG, or Deloitte S&O consultant and saying you want to practice a case.
 This, to them, implies that you have done some cases.
 What you really want to do is learn how to do the cases before you practice cases.

 You must honor the time of the person helping you practice.
 If you ask to practice with a person from McKinsey and they realize you don’t know what you are doing, they are going to feel that they have wasted their time, which may hurt your chances at that firm.

 A spike is not just something you’re good at.
 It’s something that is memorable and narrow.
-Spikes within context of consulting case interview prep are something that help you get noticed and remembered.
-Be aware, a spike absolutely doesn’t have to be boring or business-related.
-It needs to be something pleasant, or neutral, and positive for the person reviewing your resume.
+Spikes within the context of consulting case interview prep are something that help you get noticed and remembered.
+Be aware that a spike absolutely doesn’t have to be boring or business-related.
+It needs to be something pleasant or neutral and positive for the person reviewing your resume.
 Keeping your spike short and simple is key.
 It is a bite-sized piece of information about you that is easy to digest but makes you appealing to anyone reviewing your resume.
 Here are some examples, including my own spike:

-Master classical concert pianist and national ambassador who toured Europe as a teenager.
+Master classical concert pianist who toured Europe as a teenager.

 Volleyball olympian.